zenm/tea-cozy/README.md

 * As Tammy, I want to see a Tea Cozy Web so that I can learn about tea.

 **Non functional requirements include**
- * Fracine designs landing page per spec found in `img-tea-cozy-redline.jpg`.
+ * Francine designs landing page per spec found in `img-tea-cozy-redline.jpg`.
  * Tammy sees images.
  * Tammy sees the site in a flexible layout.
  * Tammy sees a sticky header.